There are a lot of misconceptions about how HIV is transmitted, so let’s set the record straight.

 Saliva carries minuscule traces of the virus, but this isn’t considered harmful.
 Saliva contains enzymes that break down the virus before it has a chance to spread.
 Kissing, even “French” or open-mouth kissing, won’t transmit HIV.

 Blood, however, does carry HIV.
 In the rare case that an HIV-positive person has blood in their mouth — and the person receiving an open-mouth kiss has an actively bleeding wound in the mouth too (such as bleeding gums, cuts, or open sores) — an open-mouth kiss could result in transmission of the virus.
-However, there’s only one documented case of this occurring, reported in the 1990s.
+However, there’s only of this occurring, reported in the 1990s.

 Through the air